robmarkcole/Useful-python/Dask/README.md

 ## Dask vs Spark
 * Generally Dask is smaller and lighter weight than Spark.
 This means that it has fewer features and instead is intended to be used in conjunction with other libraries, particularly those in the numeric Python ecosystem.
 * http://docs.dask.org/en/latest/spark.html

+## Dask Geospatial
+* Geospatial Operations at Scale with Dask and Geopandas